 That’s my definition and I’m sticking to it.

 Real Learning Versus Rote Learning

 By contrast, real learning is somewhat like sleeping.
-(Not the sleeping you do when the sage-on-the-stage drones on in that sonorous monotone and lulls you into dreamland.)
+(Not the sleeping you do when a sage-on-the-stage drone on in that sonorous monotone and lulls you into dreamland.)
 You do not “fall” to sleep, you go through a process of sleeping, through stages.
-If you’re constantly interrupted, you wake up the next morning feeling like you had a bad night sleep.
+If you’re constantly interrupted you wake up the next morning feeling like you had a bad night sleep.
 Real learning requires stages as well, and you cannot skip over any of them.

 Playing Golf: Spaghetti on the Putting Green

 Even though I do not play the game, I use golf as an example to explain the process of real learning.
 Interestingly a recent number of neuroscience researchers have been doing the same.
 They talk about reaching a point during the adoption phase where you peak at the physical learning part of the game, and you move on to the strategic or mental part.
 Your body has practiced so much it has really learned what to do, and now it’s on to the rest of you to learn to find the spot where you want the ball to go.
 Feel the wind.
 Sense the way the green curves.
 Before you get to that stage you spend a lot of time looking all over the place.
 They followed the eye patterns of novice golfers on a green, lining up a putt, and when they illustrated their eye movements it looked like someone had thrown a plate of spaghetti on the green.
 Lines and loops going every which way.
 With the top golfers, the eye patterns were only a few lines, most of them moving directly towards the cup.

 When you have learned to play well enough, the body part of the learning to play golf is done, and your mind is free to focus focus focus.
 You reached the point where you are in the zone.
 It’s like sleep where you managed to avoid being interrupted until you reach Phase 5 – dreaming.